2025 Minors

 During this course students will explore the world (myth and lore) of James Bond both through the novels and films to learn about 20th/21st century history and modern-day literature.
 The class will be discussion based and your participation through discussion questions is vital as we explore the movies, parodies, books and articles analyzing and interpreting James Bond and his relation to topics covered in class.

-Taught by Michael Koscielniak
+Taught by RJ Koscielniak

 Science in Action